using Colors, MLDatasets, Plots

 # but for simplicity we'll just (arbitrarily) set it at 50.

-pca = fit(PCA, model_input, maxoutdim=50)
+= fit(PCA, model_input, maxoutdim=50)

-reduced_data = transform(pca, model_input)
+pca = transform(pca, model_input) reduced_data

 Second, instead of fitting a single mixture model, we’ll fit \(M = 10\) separate models for each digit in the MNIST dataset.
 Each mixture model will be estimated with \(K\) latent states ideally corresponding to different “variants” of the same digit.3 Let \(L_i\) be the original MNIST label for image \(i\), then model \(m = \{ 1, 2, \ldots, M \}\) is formed as follows:

-\[\begin{aligned} Y^{(m)} & = \{ Y_i : L_i = m \} \\ Y^{(m)}_i | Z^{(m)}_i & = k \sim \text{N}\left(\mu_{mk}, \Sigma_{mk} \right) \end{aligned}\]
+\[\begin{aligned} Y^{(m)} & = \{ Y_i : L_i = m \} \\ Y^{(m)}_i | Z^{(m)}_i & = k \sim \text{N}\left(\mu_{mk}, \Sigma_{mk} \right) \end{aligned}\]s.t.

 \[\begin{equation} Q\left(\theta^{(t)}_m, \theta_m \right) = \sum_{i=1}^{N_m} \sum_{k=1}^{K} p\left(Z^{(m)}_i = k | Y^{(m)}, \theta^{(t)}_m\right) \left( \log \pi_{mk} + \log \text{N}(\mu_{mk}, \Sigma_{mk}) \right) \end{equation}\]